elmahio/documentation/docs/upgrade-elmah-io-from-v3-to-v4.md

 ### Code changes

-As mentioned, some code changes may be required from your part after upgrading.
+As mentioned, some code changes may be required on your part after upgrading.
 Most of the API stayed the same, but NSwag generates output differently from AutoRest in some cases.
 Here's a list of changes needed:

 - Remove any references to `Elmah.Io.Client.Models`.
 All generated classes are now in the `Elmah.Io.Client` namespace.
 - Replace any reference to `IMessages`, `IHeartbeats`, and similar to `IMessagesClient`, `IHeartbeatsClient`, and similar.